Wattersto08/GreenTouch_Viewer/README.md

 - [ ] find / generate more google earth testdata for testing
 - [ ] bring in new test data via .csv
 - [ ] refactor RSQL.py (much later)
+- [ ] return coordinate midpoint for farm - for folium look @